johnvenkiah/CI_PP3_John_Venkiah/README.md

 #### Site owner goals

-18. I would like for the application to contain validated Python code without returning any errors
+18. I would like for the application to contain validated Python code without returning any errors, whatever the user does

 ### Flowchart